MicrosoftLearning/MB-7005-Create-manage-journeys-D365-Customer-Insights/Instructions/Labs/03-Create-segments.md

+---
+lab:
+    title: 'Lab 3: Create segments'
+---

+## Lab 3: Create segments

-In this unit, you will learn how to:
+In this lab, you will learn how to:
 - Update information on customer records
 - Create a segment

-### Update the City for different customers
+### Task 1: Update the City for different customers

-One of the Journeys will target customers who live in a specific city.
+One of the journeys will target customers who live in a specific city.
 To ensure that you will have members in this segment, we need to add a city to each of the contacts that currently exist.

 1. Log into **Dynamics 365 Customer Insights - Journeys**.
 Ensure you are in the **Real-time journeys** area.